 solve the problem on its own, but it is almost essential to

 clear away the tools people can use to track you.

-ADBLOCK PLUS (works on all computers and mobile devices)
+ADGUARD (works on all computers and mobile devices)

 PRIVACY BADGER (from the Electronic Frontier Foundation)

 Privacy Badger is a browser add-on that stops advertisers

 and other third-party trackers from secretly tracking where

 you go and what pages you look at on the web.
 If an

 advertiser seems to be tracking you across multiple websites

 that advertiser from loading any more content in your